TheRedP4nther/theredp4nther.github.io/_writeups/2024/HTB/Caption.md

 <br />

-And `download` the LogService `.zip` file from GitBucket:
+Then, `download` the LogService `.zip` file from GitBucket:

 - http://caption.htb:8080/root/Logservice/archive/main.zip.

-Then, we can generate with `thrift` the neccessary `Python` source code to use the defined services in the file `log_service.thrift`:
+Then, we can generate with `thrift` the necessary `Python` source code to use the defined services in the file `log_service.thrift`:

 <br />